nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 * The attribute field is case-insensitive. e.g. `NAME` is equivalent to `name`
-* The search will return a list of all TAs sorted in ascending order (i.e. A-Z, 0-9) with regard to the specified attribute field.
+* The search will return a list of all candidates sorted in ascending order (i.e. A-Z, 0-9) with regard to the specified attribute field.

 Examples:
-Let's reference a default sample list of unique TA candidates with attribute fields stated as (`name`, `studentid`).
+Let's reference a default sample list of unique candidates with attribute fields stated as (`name`, `studentid`).
 1. (`Ben`, `E23456789`)
 2. (`Alice`, `E0234567`)
 3. (`Charlie`, `E0123456`)

-* `sort s/name` returns TAs sorted by name in the following order:
+* `sort s/name` returns candidates sorted by name in the following order:
 1. (`Alice`, `E0234567`)
 2. (`Ben`, `E23456789`)
 3. (`Charlie`, `E0123456`)

-* `sort s/studentid` returns TAs sorted by name in the following order:
+* `sort s/studentid` returns candidates sorted by name in the following order:
 1. (`Charlie`, `E0123456`)
 2. (`Alice`, `E0234567`)
 3. (`Ben`, `E23456789`)

-### Deleting a TA : `delete`
+### Deleting a candidate : `delete`

 Deletes the specified candidate from the system.